dylan-park/LastMile/README.md

 [![CI](https://github.com/dylan-park/LastMile/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/dylan-park/LastMile/actions/workflows/ci.yml) [![Rust](https://img.shields.io/badge/rust-1.86%2B-orange.svg)](https://www.rust-lang.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE-MIT) [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE-APACHE) [![SurrealDB](https://img.shields.io/badge/SurrealDB-2.3-purple.svg)](https://surrealdb.com/)

 A self-hosted web application for independent delivery couriers to track shifts, earnings, and vehicle maintenance.
-Built with Rust and SurrealDB, LastMile helps drivers stay on top of their finances and vehicle health without relying on third-party services.
+Built with Rust and SurrealDB, LastMile helps drivers stay on top of their finances and vehicle health without relying on third-party services or tedious spreadsheets.

 ## Motivation

-As a delivery driver, keeping track of earnings, hours, and vehicle maintenance across multiple shifts can be tedious.
-Most tracking solutions either require subscriptions, share your data with third parties, or lack the flexibility needed for gig work.
-LastMile was built to solve this problem: a simple, privacy-focused tool that runs entirely on your own hardware, giving you complete control over your data.
+LastMile was born out of necessity.
+When circumstances led me to food delivery work to make ends meet, I found myself struggling with the same problems many gig workers face: tracking earnings, hours, and vehicle maintenance across shifts was time-consuming and cumbersome.
+Most solutions either cost money I didn't want to spend, compromised privacy, or simply didn't fit the flexible nature of delivery work.
+As a developer, I had the skills to build something that worked better for me, so I did.
+LastMile is a self-hosted, privacy-focused tool that gives drivers complete control over their data, with no subscriptions or third-party dependencies, and it provides confidence come tax season you have work data you can trust.

 ## Features